To Party or Not to Party: CDC Guidelines on Holiday Gatherings in a Time of COVID

 Employers must ensure that any indoor space not be crowded, poorly ventilated, or fully enclosed.
 Even that employers consider asking attendees to “strictly avoid contact with people outside of their household for 14 days before the gathering.”

 The CDC Commented on Activities that May Occur During The Gathering

-The CDC also commented on the types of activities that may occur during the gathering.
-It noted that activities such as “singing, chanting, or shouting” be avoided as they have been identified as creating an increased risk of transmission and it reiterated that holiday outfits should not be worn at the expense of proper face coverings.
-Also, if food and drink are served at the event, “employers should take into account the risk of contact transmission and consider avoiding pot-luck style meals or self-service food stations.”
+It noted that activities such as “singing, chanting, or shouting” be avoided as they have been identified as creating an increased risk of transmission.
+It reiterated that holiday outfits should not be worn at the expense of proper face coverings.
+If food and drink are served at the event, employers should take into account the risk of contact transmission.
+Consider avoiding potluck-style meals or self-service food stations.

-In addition to the potential for discrimination claims from such events, employers must be very careful not to violate CDC recommendations/mandates, or those from state and local governmental entities.
-Employers may also want to consider the potential negative publicity that such a gathering could create, as has been in the news lately, especially if not all employees are strictly complying with the distancing/masking rules.
+In addition to the potential for discrimination claims from such events, employers must be careful not to violate CDC recommendations, those from the state, and local governmental entities.
+Employers may also want to consider the potential negative publicity that such a gathering could create as has been in the news lately.
+Especially if not all employees strictly comply with distancing and masking rules.